How to Eat Your Vegetables Raw (With NO Gas or Bloating!)

 Raw vegetables are said to be enzyme-rich and are therefore widely believed to be an excellent source of enzymes that aid digestion.
 However, many people’s digestive systems are simply too weak to digest raw vegetables in spite of all their natural enzymes.

-Are YOU Digesting YOUR Raw Vegetables?
+Are You Digesting Your Raw Vegetables?

 For many, digestive distress like gas, bloating and abdominal pain are common reactions after eating a meal that includes raw vegetables.
 Tune in to your stomach the next time you eat a raw vegetable and see how you feel.